Russell Westbrook: Fourth triple-double season and career triple-doubles record (2020–21)

 On May 4, Westbrook clinched his fourth season averaging a triple-double after tallying 14 points, a career-high 21 rebounds, and a new season-high 24 assists in a 154–141 win against the Pacers.
-On May 8, he put up 33 points, 19 rebounds, and 15 assists in a 133–132 overtime win against the Pacers, notching his 181st career-triple-double to tie Robertson's record for the most career triple-doubles in NBA history.
-On May 10, he put up 28 points, 13 rebounds, and 21 assists in a 125–124 loss against the Atlanta Hawks for his 182nd career triple-double to pass Robertson for the most in NBA history; Westbrook also joined Robertson, LeBron James, and Gary Payton as the only four players in league history with at least 20,000 points and 8,000 assists.
-On May 15, in a 120–105 win over the Cleveland Cavaliers in which Westbrook recorded another triple double with 21 points, 12 rebounds, and 17 assists, the Wizards completed their comeback from 17–32 to 33–38 and clinched a play-in spot.
+On May 10, he put up 28 points, 13 rebounds and 21 assists in a 125–124 loss against the Atlanta Hawks for his 182nd career triple-double to pass Oscar Robertson for the most triple-doubles in NBA history.
+On May 15, in a 120–105 win over the Cleveland Cavaliers Westbrook recorded another triple-double with 21 points, 12 rebounds and 17 assists as the Wizards clinched a play-in spot.
+Westbrook won his third NBA assist title, averaging a career-high 11.7 assists per game.
+He also averaged 22.2 points on 43.9% shooting and a career-high 11.5 rebounds.
+Westbrook has averaged a triple-double for a season four times.